-Social Media Mistakes: Parents can help teens recover with grace
+Social Media Mistakes: Help teens recover with grace

 Sarcastic comments, tasteless jokes, inappropriate photos.
 Teenagers sometimes make social media mistakes that can lead to hurt feelings or worse.
 As parents, we all want to help our teenagers prevent such mistakes, but they will still happen, no matter how hard we try.
 How can we better prepare our teenagers to handle the interpersonal issues that arise from digital missteps, to the point where teenagers can fix them before they explode into turmoil?

-For today’s teenagers, repairing a digital mistake is an important life skill.
+For today’s teenagers, internet reputation repaire is an important life skill.
 Much of their social communication takes place in digital words, images, and videos.
-There are contextual things that complicate digital communication, but the good news to parents is that the basic skills you need to repair social media mistakes — and others — are not that different from our own analog worlds.
+There are contextual things that complicate digital communication, but the good news to parents is that the basic skills you need to repair social media mistakes—and others—are not that different from our own analog worlds.
 So what can you do?
 Here are some simple actions you can take:

 Help Teenagers Learn to Fix Social Media Mistakes